×

 News & Info

-Nurse educator careers are not limited to working in university classrooms.
-While most nurse educators will end up working in an academic setting, nurse educators are also needed in healthcare institutions and private corporations.
+Nurse educator careers are not limited to working in a university classroom or seminar-style professional development workshop.
+While many nurse educators choose to pursue a faculty or instructing position in an academic setting, many will go on to find employment in public or private healthcare settings focusing largely on training and advancing nurses in a professional development capacity.
 Explore some nurse educator careers below:

 Higher Education

 Among the top nurse educator careers available to graduates is working in higher education.
-Nurse educators can find a variety of different positions working in higher education, including as full-time faculty if they seek to transition entirely into teaching, as adjunct faculty to teach specific courses while also maintaining other clinical nursing or education opportunities, or as a clinical instructor to teach particular skills within a clinical lab setting.
+Nurse educators can find a variety of different positions working in higher education, including as full-time faculty if they seek to transition entirely into teaching, as adjunct faculty for teaching specific courses while continuing to maintain a clinical nursing career, or as a clinical instructor to teach particular skills within a clinical lab or education setting.

-Nurse educators who work in higher education can also seek additional roles within higher education, including leadership positions within nursing or healthcare divisions of universities, and climb the ladder into other leadership roles in higher education, including dean positions, provost positions, faculty, and program leadership, or even president classes if desired.
+Nurse educators who work in higher education can seek additional roles within higher education, including leadership positions within nursing or health divisions of universities.
+As a full-time educator for a university, they can climb the ladder into other similar leadership roles outside of nursing, including dean positions, provost positions, or even president if desired.

 Healthcare Institutions

 Nurse educator careers in healthcare institutions vary depending on the size and needs of the institution.
-As the nursing field continues to evolve and grow, currently practicing registered nurses and advanced practice registered nurses must remain educated and aware of changes and stay on top of the latest developments.
-Nurse educators in healthcare settings aid in these efforts by working in staff and workforce development and continuing clinical education positions to advance the field even after nurses graduate from programs.
+As the nursing field continues to evolve and grow, currently practicing registered nurses and advanced practice registered nurses must remain educated and informed of the latest nursing developments and advancements.
+Nurse educators in healthcare settings aid in these efforts by working in workforce development and continuing education positions to advance the field even after nurses graduate from programs.

-One of the final nurse educator careers available is working for a certifying board and accreditation agencies.
-For nurses to practice and apply clinical nursing skills and care to patients, they must pass and receive specific certifications.
-Additionally, accreditation agencies are vital in accrediting nursing programs, overseeing their curriculum and teaching practices, and ensuring that nurses graduate qualified and ready to practice.
+One of the more unique nurse educator careers available is working for a certifying board or accreditation agency.
+For nurses to practice and apply clinical nursing skills and care to patients, they must first pass and receive specific certifications associated with their area of practice or specialization.
+Nurse educators who work for certifying boards ensure updated compliance and curriculum while also providing resources to nurses seeking certification.

 pixel